noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 UPM’s cloud-based data platform has also been built one project at a time.
 Preparedness for growth and scalability have been driving principles from day one and the numbers speak for themselves: between 30 and 40 different projects were carried out in last year alone.

-Quite soon after starting the development work, Tero Miikki and his team recognised that organizing data governance was paramount.
+Quite soon after starting the development work, Tero Miikki and his team recognized that organizing data governance was paramount.

 “We had to create a way to manage needs: requests for data projects simply could not come individually from almost 20,000 different people.
 Appointed Heads of Data for each of our 12 areas became one of the main drivers of success from the early stages of our development work,” Miikki explains.